LagoLunatic/wwrando/README.md

 Please report bugs like that here: https://github.com/LagoLunatic/wwrando/issues
 In the bug report be sure to include the permalink for the seed you encountered the bug on.

-If you're going to play on emulator, you should always use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/
+If you're going to play on emulator, you should use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/
-The minimum version of Dolphin that works with the randomizer is 5.0-4740 (released July 20th, 2017).
-If you try to run the randomizer on anything older than that you will just see a black screen when you boot it up.

 ### Discord Server